 2. Highland Games

 The Commonwealth Games will have their single glorious moment in Scotland this year but the highland games are the true stalwarts of the sporting calendar.
 Feats of strength and stamina include hammer throwing, tug of war and, of course, tossing the caber.
 Along with highland dancing and piping competitions, and often set in an open clearing with the mountains as a backdrop, a highland games gathering is the distilled essence of traditional Scotland.
-Close to Argyll, the Inverary Games are on 22nd July, and if you are staying at Strathyre, the Balquhidder, Lochearnhead and Strathyre Games are on 26th July.
+Close to Ardgartan Argyll, the Inveraray Games are on 22nd July, and if you are staying at Strathyre, the Balquhidder, Lochearnhead and Strathyre Games are on 26th July.

 3. The 2014 Ryder Cup